bernatgel/karyoploter_tutorial/docs/Examples/GeneDensity/GeneDensity.md

 data is maybe too "spyky" for a genome-wide view.
 We can smoothen it using a larger window size in the density computation.
 For example we can set window.size to 10Mb instead of the default 1Mb.
 In addition we'll adjust the plotting parameters to reduce some of the blank space.
+In addition we'll make the plot height smaller to get a more adequate aspect ratio.